MP Estate Planning UK

 When should trustees use software or professional support to submit electronically?

-Use software or an agent when the trust has complex income, multiple beneficiaries, capital gains or inheritance tax events.
-Electronic filing reduces errors and provides quicker acknowledgement from HMRC.
+Use HMRC-recognised software or appoint a specialist accountant when the trust has complex income, multiple beneficiaries, capital gains events, IHT periodic or exit charges, or where holdover relief or other reliefs need to be claimed.
+Electronic filing reduces errors, provides quicker acknowledgement from HMRC and creates a clear digital audit trail.

 What must trustees give beneficiaries after tax has been dealt with?